alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 __Prerequisites:__ This tutorial assumes that you have installed either the [public version] or the [Insiders edition] of Material for MkDocs and that you have worked through the [Creating your site] setup guide.
-Note that where features we use the Insiders edition, we mark these with the heart icon:
+Note that where the features we use the Insiders edition, we mark these with the heart icon:
 <!-- md:sponsors --> If you are using the public version then you can skip these
 steps.
+Sometimes there will be ways of achieving the same goal that differ between the public version and the Insider edition.
+In that case, we will show them in a tabbed view so you can see one or the other.

 [public version]: ../getting-started.md
 [Insiders edition]: ../insiders/getting-started.md